Brief Psychotic Disorder

 Brief psychotic disorder facts

-- Brief psychotic disorder is in the group of mental illnesses called the schizophrenia spectrum and other psychotic disorders.
+- Brief psychotic disorder is one of the conditions in the group of mental illnesses called the schizophrenia spectrum and other psychotic disorders.

-- Symptoms of brief psychotic disorder can include hallucinations or delusions, and they last no longer than a month.
+- Symptoms of brief psychotic disorder can include hallucinations and/or delusions, and they last no longer than a month.